Citizen Resilience & Support Portal

 • Structuring cross-agency flows in a way that feels coherent to users

-This project also clarified that I enjoy UX strategy, content design and systems thinking slightly more than heavy UI or component work.
+This project also clarified that I enjoy content strategy, interaction design, and systems thinking slightly more than heavy UI component work.

 Next